Aaron-Macneill/dynpaper/README.md

 dynpaper -f ~/Pictures/Wallpapers/mojave_dynamic_{}.png -e gnome &
 ```

 Dawn and Dusk information are __not__ required.
-They have default values 06:00 and 20:00 respectively and serve to better integrade woth the user's timezone.
+They have default values 06:00 and 20:00 respectively and serve to better integrade with the user's timezone.

 ## Contributing